Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 364:
 - By Drian114.
-- Based on the design which was previously made in association with ElectricTaco.
+- Based on the design that was previously made in association with Vevekhi.

 cube 365:
 - By RetroAdvance64.